rajbos/github-fork-updater/readme.md

 Note: currently only the `default branch` will be updated, together with all Tags.

 ## Security
 To be able to push the incoming changes into your fork we need a GitHub Access Token used in this workflow with the name `PAT_GITHUB`.
-This token needs to have the following scopes: `public_repo*, read:org, read:user, repo:status*, repo_deployment*, workflow, issues:write`.
+This token needs to have the following scopes: `public_repo*, read:org, read:user, repo:status*, repo_deployment*, workflow, actions: write, content: write, issues:write`.
 `*` These scopes are set by default when the `workflows` scope is set

 There are two ways to create this token: